 The first thing to remember is that video editing is a power-hungry enterprise.
 I have a Mac desktop and an old light 13-inch MacBook Pro for storing and reviewing material when on assignment.

 When you think about editing you need to consider the following: the Central Processing Unit (CPU) processor power (basically the speed the computer processes tasks); Random Access Memory (RAM, the amount of memory storage the computer has); the Graphics Processing Unit (GPU, the size of this determines how quickly images and video can be processed); your hard drive storage size (where your videos and photographs will be stored); and, crucially, the speed between your hard drive and your computer.
 The best drive is an SSD hard drive (a Solid State Drive – where your footage is stored on computer chips rather than on spinning discs).
 SSD Drives are fast, small and expensive; Standard 'spinning' hard drives will store much more data for your dollar and are more than adequate – as long as their connection speed to your computer is fast enough.
 An older USB2 port is too slow, a USB3 port is fast enough, while a USB C port is super fast and now standard on new computers.
-If your buying a second-hand computer, the speed of its built-in USB connections is important, so make sure to check that before you buy.
+If you're buying a second-hand computer, the speed of its built-in USB connections is important, so make sure to check that before you buy.
 Let’s look in more depth at some of the hardware.

 The central processing unit (CPU) performs the basic processing tasks of the computer – the faster and more CPU ‘cores’ your machine has (as computers can run multiple CPUs at the same time), the faster and more responsively your computer will perform tasks.
 All editing software has a list of minimum hardware requirements, so check out the software links later in this article to find out what you need.
-These days, the speed of a computer’s CPU is becoming less important, with more of a focus on RAM and GPU.

 While the information that is stored on your hard drive stays there, random access memory (RAM) disappears when you turn your computer off.
 The more RAM you have, the easier you will find editing, as video editing software uses a lot of it.
 My laptop (featuring 8 gigabytes of RAM) can barely keep up with my editing needs and most modern editing software recommends a minimum of 16 gigs of RAM.
 The trouble with my laptop is that I can’t add more RAM – so it’s nearly obsolete when it comes to modern editing software requirements.
 My advice: make sure the computer or laptop you buy is capable of RAM upgrades in the future.